 Serbia's state-owned airline Air Serbia began operations on October 26, 2013.
 The main hubs of Air Serbia are Belgrade Nikola Tesla Airport, Niš Constantine the Great Airport.
 JAT Airways flies from Belgrade to Frankfurt am Main, Moscow, Munich, Berlin, London, Paris, Vienna, Zurich, and other European cities.
 In addition, the airline has partnerships with several airlines, including Lufthansa.
 In total, the company serves 63 destinations.
 Air Serbia fleet consists of 18 aircrafts.
 Air Serbia is one of the greatest flight companies all over the planet.
 It provides a rich Air Serbia airlines seat map with simple chairs created for long air travels.
-Although it is launched in 2000, Air Serbia has managed to create a name in the present day industry, especially taking into account its income, fleet size, and Air Serbia seatmap.
+Air Serbia has managed to create a name in the present day industry, especially taking into account its income, fleet size, and Air Serbia seatmap.
 Its fleet has a rich range of planes.
 Air Serbia has plenty of hubs all over the world, with the main ones being located in Serbia/CITY.

 The corporation has its own ASL, which much easier the things connected to instituting and studying basic international tech norms for carrier process and layout, crash research, etc. Besides, Air Serbia meets the terms of IATA which is aimed to represent, enhance, and serve the airline sector.
 That is why all the aircrafts possessed by a company apply JU seat map.
 If travelers want to get a certain airport and its site, they can look for this information using the ASL ICAO code.
 This is especially simple when Air Serbia plane seat map is a matter of concern for the passenger.